-On page 401, it evens gives instructions for how to roast chestnuts – which I’ve always wondered!
+On page 401, it evens gives instructions for how to roast chestnuts – which I have always wondered!

-Pickles, Relishes, and Sauces: I’m not that big of a fan of pickles, but the chapter part that was focused on relishes and sauces are amazing.
+Pickles, Relishes, and Sauces: I am not that big of a fan of pickles, but the chapter part that was focused on relishes and sauces are amazing.
 Pesto, salsa, ketchup, marmalade, mustard, mayonnaise, gravy, and pan sauces fill this chapter beautifully.